clairep94/starling-roundup/README.md

 - [x] User can search
 - [ ] User can see their spending category breakdown
 - [ ] User can select individual items to apply the transfer with
+- [ ] User can see transaction feed for the savings spaces

 - [ ] Update loading state UI logic
   - Have loading spinner be on white overlay div instead, so that if there are existing items, we see them under the overlay -- same pattern as the Spaces For Transfer widget